 Choose an option below to begin shopping for your individual health coverage

-The State Bar of Nevada Health Insurance Marketplace is available to Nevada Bar members, employees, and eligible dependents.
+The State Bar of Nevada Health Insurance Marketplace is available to Nevada Bar licensees, employees, and eligible dependents.
 We offer a wide-range of health options for you and your family.
 Everyone is different, and we know that it is important for you to have a variety of health plans to choose so you can find what works for your lifestyle and financial picture.

 Nevada Health Link (state exchange)